muditmehta07/MICHELLE/README.md

 - **Feedback System** – Report bugs or suggest features.
 - **AutoMod** – Warn, mute, or ban users based on strikes.
 - **Delete My Data** – Full data deletion & opt-out options.

-## Final Thoughts

-> Michelle is packed with features and a personality of her own.
-> Why list them all?
-Just invite her and explore!